ansys/pyansys-sound/doc/source/getting_started.rst

 Installation
 ^^^^^^^^^^^^

-This sections explains how to install PyAnsys Sound and its prerequisites correctly.
+This sections explains how to install PyAnsys Sound and its prerequisites in developer mode.
+If you are interested in contributing to PyAnsys Sound, see :ref:`ref_contribute` for information on installing in developer mode.

 Install Ansys DPF Server and DPF Sound
 """"""""""""""""""""""""""""""""""""""